 - 60 or 90 tablets, suggested use: 2 daily

-- Organic, vegetarian, non-GMO, and free of gluten, dairy, and soy
+- Vegetarian, non-GMO, free of gluten, dairy and soy, and kosher certified

 - Whole food B-complex for optimal absorption